greyguy21/inclusive-tic-tac-toe/documentation.md

 # Bugs
 1. When navigating to previous page from view page, users need to press the back button 2 times.

+2. Browsers (sharing the same port) are unable to view results at the same time.